lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-6. We use wait() to wait until results from the model are ready.
-Wait first checks to see if the model is enabled and there is a valid request before actually waiting on the request.
+6. Define variables and the "enabled()" function to track and check if the model is enabled or not.
+The model is disabled if “commandLineFlag”, the command line argument specifying the model IR .xml file (e.g. “-m”) , has not been set.

 ```cpp
     mutable bool enablingChecked = false;